Personal Injury Attorney

 - Or following personal escape from serious injury following a traumatic event

 Before you can collect an award, your attorney will have to prove that the defendant is liable.
-To prove liability, the personal injury attorney must also establish negligence.
+To determine liability, the personal injury attorney must also establish negligence.

 Is It Comparative Negligence?